mozilla/learning-networks/clubs/marketing-your-mozilla-club-social-media/content.md

 ##Examples

 [Twitter] I'm starting a @Mozilla Club in Rio to #TeachTheWeb.
 Want to join?
-Read my blog for details: example.com @MozTeach
+Read my blog for details: example.com @MozLearn

 [Twitter] We're teaching and learning HTML in Rio.
-Want to join our Mozilla Club? you're invited: example.com #teachtheweb @MozTeach
+Want to join our Mozilla Club? you're invited: example.com #teachtheweb @MozLearn

 [Twitter] Mozilla Club Rio is meeting right now!
 Join us digitally — tweet links to your Thimble project to us, and we'll share them with the group.